 (ESAs).
 ESAs work by helping to make more red blood cells.
 These cells are then

 released from the bone marrow into the bloodstream.
 ESAs are given by injection (shot) or intravenously.

 In cases where the patient cannot take oral iron supplements, he or she may

 have to have intravenous iron supplementation.
 As with any medication, do not

 take any supplements without the advice and direction of your physician.

 What is intravenous iron supplementation?

-Intravenous (IV) iron supplementation is a method of delivering iron by injection (shot) with a needle, either through a muscle or into a vein.
-(Medication that is given through an injection or intravenously is called parenteral therapy.)
+Intravenous (IV) iron supplementation is a method of delivering iron by infusion with a needle into a vein.
+(Medication that is given intravenously is called parenteral therapy.)

 Who receives intravenous iron supplementation?